-Must be supervised a minimum of 10 percent of the time they are working with students (training time does not count toward this minimum percentage) by a licensed speech-language pathologist.
+Refer to KAR 28-61-8 for a complete list of allowed duties and supervision requirements for assistants (paraeducators).
+Speech-language pathologists are required to train, monitor, and evaluate paraeducators they supervise, holders of temporary licenses may not supervise paras.
+Paraeducators must be directly supervised a minimum of 10 percent of the time they are working with students (trainingthis time does not count toward this minimum percentage) by a licensed speech-language pathologist.
 Speech-language pathologists are required to train, monitor, supervise, and evaluate paraeducators/ assistants assigned to them.
-(KAR 28-61-8.)
+(KAR 28-61-8.)towards the required monthly training).